 1. Stacey Abrams

 The former Minority Leader of the Georgia House of Representatives tops this list because she gives Biden the perfect amount of everything he needs to campaign and win against Trump.
-Though she lost her bid for governor in 2018, she came pretty darn close, especially when taking into account the voter suppression.
-Since then, she has been able to maintain her national spotlight, through her Fair Fight Action organization, which moves to protect voter rights and registration.
+Though she lost her bid for governor in 2018, she came pretty darn close, especially when taking into account voter suppression.
+Since then, she has been able to maintain her national spotlight, through her Fair Fight Action organization, which moves to protect voting rights and registration.
 Therein lies Abrams biggest strength: inspiring people to vote.
-She knows the ins and outs of the system that hurts democrats and is a machine when it comes to mobilizing the masses to beat those odds.
-Abrams is a successful black woman that is highly respected by both her community and the Democratic Party.
+She knows the ins and outs of the system that hurts Democrats and is a machine when it comes to mobilizing the masses to beat those odds.
+Abrams is a successful Black woman who is highly respected by both her community and the Democratic Party.
 She is the future of the Democratic Party and will be 47 on inauguration day, the same age Barack Obama became president in 2008.
-Though her outright campaigning for the job is strange, and may end up hurting her chances, Abrams knows that staying in the conversation is key to any shot she has at joining the ticket.
-She’s a straight shooter, which was what led her to be the only major VP contender to talk about the Tara Reade allegation and defend him.
+Though her outright campaigning for the job is strange and may end up hurting her chances, Abrams knows that staying in the conversation is key to any shot she has at joining the ticket.
 Biden needs someone who helps him where he is most vulnerable.
 Abrams is rousing, diverse, young, and leans progressive enough to make waves this election season.
 Joe Biden would be a fool not to offer her the job, which we know she would take.